Loading...

 Stay Hydrated

-Drink plenty of water before and after your meal to aid in digestion and help manage blood sugar levels.
+Drink plenty of water throughout your meal to aid digestion and help regulate blood sugar.

 Practice Mindful Eating